Eric Tomlinson

 Eric Tomlinson (born April 22, 1992) is an American professional football tight end.
-He played college football for the UTEP Miners.
-He previously played for the Philadelphia Eagles, Houston Texans, New York Jets, New England Patriots, New York Giants and Oakland Raiders.
+He played college football for the UTEP Miners and was signed by the Philadelphia Eagles as an undrafted free agent in 2015.
+He has previously played for the New York Jets, New England Patriots, New York Giants, Oakland Raiders, Baltimore Ravens, Denver Broncos, and Los Angeles Chargers.

 Early life

 Tomlinson attended and played high school football at Klein High School.

 College career

-Tomlinson attended and played college football at UTEP, where he contributed from 2011–2014.
+Tomlinson attended and played college football at UTEP, where he contributed from 2011 to 2014.